 - an amino acid,

-- a dietary substance for use by man to supplement the diet by increasing the total dietary intake (e.g., enzymes or tissues from organs or glands), or
+- a dietary substance for use by man to supplement the diet by increasing the total dietary intake, or

-A "new dietary ingredient" is one that meets the above definition for a "dietary ingredient" and was not sold in the U.S. in a dietary supplement before October 15, 1994.
+A "new dietary ingredient" is an ingredient that meets the definition of a "dietary ingredient" and was not marketed in the United States before October 15, 1994.

-Should I check with my doctor or healthcare provider before using a supplement?
+Should I check with my doctor or health care provider before using a dietary supplement?

 What is FDA's role in regulating dietary supplements versus the manufacturer's responsibility for marketing them?

-When must a manufacturer or distributor notify FDA about a dietary supplement it intends to market in the U.S.?
+When must a manufacturer or distributor notify FDA about a dietary supplement it intends to market in the United States?